WHY IS IT IMPORTANT?

 Residual hydrogen peroxide is not desirable in the treated water, especially because it is relatively stable.
 It is typically removed by quenching with chlorine.
 For this reason, dosing needs to be carefully controlled and adjusted to provide a sufficient amount to achieve treatment goals while making sure residual concentration is minimized.
 Further, the amount of chlorine added for hydrogen peroxide quenching needs to be adjusted according to the remaining hydrogen peroxide levels.
 Efficient dosing of both hydrogen peroxide and chlorine can be accomplished by monitoring the hydrogen peroxide concentration in real time at a location downstream of the application point.
 Concentrations exceeding a pre-determined threshold at the monitoring point would indicate overdosing, and therefore dosing can be adjusted accordingly.

 Real Tech has the solutions to help our clients get the information they need, when they need it.
-Discover our real-time hydrogen peroxide analyzer here.
+Discover our real-time monitoring solution here.